 - If you have intermediate hierarchy (like for example Heads of Sector) the evaluator may invite them to be present at the dialogue, but only if the jobholder agrees to it.
 At the same time, the jobholder on his own initiative can also demand the presence of such a colleague.

 - In units larger than 20 people, the Head of Unit can delegate the appraisal function of holding the dialogue and drafting the appraisal report to an AD official of his/her unit, by agreement of the Director General.
 In such larger units, the Heads of Unit may also delegate preparatory work for the appraisal (dialogue and report) to an official (no grade specified, this can typically be an assistant or secretary) of the same unit.
 In any case the Head of Unit remains the formal reporting officer and has to sign the appraisal report.
 The Director remains the appeal assessor (appeal)

-- In contrast to the previous evaluation system, an indication of performance level or promotion prospects is no longer part of the dialogue.
-The reporting officer has no formal influence on your promotion.
+- The reporting officer has no formal influence on your promotion.
 Nonetheless you should try to discuss with him/her openly whether s/he sees you on a normal or rapid career path, provided your performance remains the same or improves.
 If s/he indicates a critical situation and a possibly slow career path, you should ask for an appeal with your Director (appeal) and discuss with your Head of Unit the difficulties and possible solutions for improvement.

 - Although there is no more formal training map to fill in for the dialogue, the jobholder’s learning and training needs have to be discussed during the dialogue.

 - If the jobholder does not accept the invitation for the dialogue without justified absences, the reporting officer may draw up an appraisal report without holding a dialogue.

 - Within 10 working days of the dialogue, the reporting officer draws up the appraisal report